sudosandwich/popts/readme.md

 Consider a program that

 1. reads `stdin`,
-2. outputs the processed contents to `stdout`
+2. outputs the processed contents to `stdout`.

 ```c++
 #include <iostream>